wwwx3/KIBO-JAZA-RPC/README.md

 #  KIBO-JAZA-RPC

-Training for the **6th Kibo (JAZA) Robot Programming Challenge (RPC)** This repo is where I keep my modules, utils, and all the little steps of my journey so I won’t forget anything
+Training for the **6th Kibo (JAZA) Robot Programming Challenge (RPC)** This repo is where I keep my modules, utils as an archive of what we did.

 ---

 ##  Overview

-The **Kibo-RPC** is an international challenge hosted by **JAXA, NASA, ESA, CSA** where students control the **Astrobee robot** inside the ISS via andriod simulator. (´▽\`ʃ♡ƪ)
+The **Kibo-RPC** is an international challenge hosted by **JAXA, NASA, ESA, CSA** where students control the **Astrobee robot** inside the ISS via andriod simulator.

 This repo is my space to:

 * Practice and test different modules
-* Save utils + notes so I don’t lose them
+* Save utils + notes
 * Track my progress for the **6th Kibo (JAZA) RPC**

 ---